Short

 age 10, briefly reemerged at age 16, then came back again in force in

 2001 with the discovery of genealogy software.
-Bob's more interested
+He wanted to find all

-web, and in 2007 he's having a go at making a genealogical wiki.
+the web, in 2007 he had a go at making a genealogical wiki, and in

 Organized activities often played a large role.